inesarmadabras/P4-Website-Optimization/README.md

 #Website Performance Optimization project
 ##Front-End Web Developer Nanodegree - Udacity - [Check the Project Review](https://review.udacity.com/#!/reviews/260974/shared)

-Fourth project from the Front-End Web Developer Nanodegree in Udacity: optimized index.html to achieve a score of 90 in PageSpeed, and optimized main.js to achieve 60 fps in pizza.html.
+Fourth project from the Front-End Web Developer Nanodegree in Udacity: Optimized an inefficient web application's JavaScript, CSS and assets delivery, ensuring it runs at 60fps and achieves a PageSpeed score of at least 90.

 ## 1. Portfolio Optimization
 optimized index.html to achieve a score of 90 in PageSpeed Insights